New York Knicks Logo

 New York Knicks Logo 1980-1983

-The designer changed the color of the basketball in this version of the New York Knicks logo and made it much lighter.
+In this version of the New York Knicks logo, the designer changed the basketball’s color, making it much lighter.
 He also added black seams and a blue outline.
-The font is the same, the only thing that was changed was a color scheme: the letters became burgundy with white and blue outline.
-Shadow of the lower part of the word “KNICKS” widened and went deeper, enhancing the 3D effect.
+The font remained the same, only the color scheme changed: the letters became burgundy with a white-blue outline.
+The shadow beneath the word “KNICKS” expanded and deepened, enhancing the 3D effect.

 1984 – 1989